How LDR Sensor Works

 1. Liner type LDRs:

-They are called photodiodes however in some application areas, it is used as photoresistors because of the linear performance they present & their operation.
+They are called photodiodes however in some application areas, this LDR working as photoresistors because of the linear performance they present & their operation.

 2. Non-linear LDRs: